Early Years Enterprise Challenge for Early Learners 3-5 years

 Early Years Challenge in South Africa

-TLC Kite Kids are making kites from recycled materials
+Children are making kites and flower pots from recycled materials

 Bringing new and exciting learning to Early Learners in South Africa